Team-1280/electrical-book/content/_index.md

 ![Team 1280 Logo](/electrical-book/img/1280-logo.png#center)

 Welcome to the Team 1280 Electrical Handbook, containing everything needed to ascend from a mechanical grunt to an educated electrical erudite.
 This guide would add information on useful objects that might be useful for your personal projects.
-We encourage you to add this github page and add on information.
+We encourage you to add to this github page and add on information.
 If there is any questions for your own help please submit a pull requeust on Github or send a discord message to the former eletrical people.
+We also encourage you to become a hobbyist and develop your own projects.

 {{< hint info >}}
 This handbook is divided into a **reference** section and a **book** section meant to take you through the process of building an electrical board.